TheQooseGoose/TheQooseGoose/README.md

 - Before the "SpawnActor" node is executed, a random objective is chosen from an array.
   - Note: At the time of writing, I only have a simple but functional "Capture and Hold" objective in the array, since it is the only semi-completed mission objective blueprint that I have.
 - <img width="671" height="175" alt="image" src="https://github.com/user-attachments/assets/0a195c27-80b1-4b25-a2a2-979cec7f514d" />
 - Now the level has between four and eight mission objectives for the players to complete.
-But, because the level is currently a barren landscape, we want to make the surroundings a little more interesting.
+But because the level is currently a barren landscape, we want to make the surroundings a little more interesting.
 So, using a "Switch on Int" and a random number, each objective has a chance to spawn one of three things around itself: If 0, a Town.
 If 1, a forest.
 If 2, a military base.
   - Note: The houses are all blueprints because they are planned to have features like "Health" so that they can collapse after taking too much damage.
-Since blueprints can be easily replicated, the houses can be spawned here, whereas the HISMs, as used by the forests and military base props (such as sandbags or pillboxes) cannot, and have their own blueprint for spawning.
+Since blueprints can be easily replicated, the houses can be spawned here, whereas the HISMs, as used by the forests and military base props (such as sandbags or pillboxes), cannot and have their own blueprint for spawning.
 So, instead, the location of the mission objective is stored as a "Forest Objective Location" or a "Base Objective Location" to be used later.
 - <img width="908" height="407" alt="image" src="https://github.com/user-attachments/assets/4c2eb653-0edb-4b10-9028-bfaebee3db55" />
 - If a town is to be generated around an objective, the first thing to do is define how big that town is going to be.
 Then, with a rough estimate of the area around a house (+added room for spacing), we can figure out roughly how many houses can be supported in that town.
 - <img width="911" height="304" alt="image" src="https://github.com/user-attachments/assets/3fafc48b-3625-4518-b3fc-ee09de2f46c4" />